 5. If using rolled oats instead of oat flour, blitz them in the small bowl of a food processor until it is the consistency of the wholewheat flour.

 6. Beat the butter and sugar together until pale and creamy, then beat in the orange zest and eggs.
 Mix the baking powder and all the spices into the oat flour and add half of this into the butter/sugar mixture.
 Mix briefly, then add the rest and mix until smooth.
 Pour the mixture over the sliced apples in the tin and bake for 30-35 minutes, or until the cake begins to shrink from the side of the tin and a skewer comes out clean.
-Leave it for a few minutes before turning it out onto a plate.
+Leave it for a few minutes before flipping it out onto a plate.

 No comments: